balena-os/balena-supervisor/docs/API.md

 These endpoints are mainly for use by the CLI, for working with a local mode device.
 As such they are not recommended for general use.

-The device must be in local mode before these endpoints are called.
+The device must be in local mode before these endpoints are called, with the exception of `GET /v2/local/target-state`, which can be called when the device is not in local mode.

 #### Get current target state (GET /v2/local/target-state)